Leaves of Absence Without Pay

 - The leave request form is submitted to Illinois Human Resources for review of information.
 That office secures approval from the Provost, as designated by the Chancellor, for faculty leaves.

 - A leave approval letter is prepared with copies to the Board of Trustees, the Benefits Center, the department, college, and school if appropriate, as well as to the individual’s personnel file, maintained by Illinois Human Resources.

 - Leave of Absence Without Pay Request (Faculty and Academic Professionals) Form

 - Service Toward Completion of the Probationary Period Form

-Questions about the leave of absence without pay policy should be directed to the Office of Academic Human Resources (333-6747).
+Questions about the leave of absence without pay policy should be directed to Illinois Human Resources (333-6747).